 New Bedford is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 95,363 people and 31 constituent neighborhoods, New Bedford is the sixth largest community in Massachusetts.
-Much of the housing stock in New Bedford was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 100,941 people and 31 constituent neighborhoods, New Bedford is the ninth largest community in Massachusetts.
+New Bedford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 One of the nice things about New Bedford is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The citizens of New Bedford are slightly less educated than the national average of 21.84% for the average city or town: 16.95% of adults in New Bedford have a bachelor's degree or advanced degree

 The per capita income in New Bedford in 2018 was $27,583, which is low income relative to Massachusetts, and middle income relative to the rest of the US.
 This equates to an annual income of $110,332 for a family of four.
 However, New Bedford contains both very wealthy and poor people as well.

 New Bedford is an extremely ethnically-diverse city.
 The people who call New Bedford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Bedford residents report their race to be White, followed by Black or African-American.
 New Bedford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 23.12% of the city’s residents.
 Important ancestries of people in New Bedford include Portuguese, Cape Verdean, Irish, English, and French.